Falcon-Cardano-Stakepool/token-vesting-script/README.md

 Plutus script used to lock tokens for a certain amount of time and for a specific beneficiary.

-These smart contracts are being used to distribute our token between all our Team Members and Investors.
+These smart contracts are being used to distribute our token between SPO, Team Members and Investors.